Landslide dam: Consequences

 While the dam is being filled, the surrounding groundwater level rises.
 The dam failure may trigger further catastrophic processes.
-As the water level rapidly drops, the uncompensated groundwater hydraulic pressure may initiate additional landslides.
+As the water level drops rapidly, the uncompensated groundwater hydraulic pressure may initiate additional landslides.
 Those that fall into the dam reservoir may lead to further catastrophic spillages.
 Moreover, the resulting flood may undercut the sides of the river valley to further produce landslides downstream.

 After forming, the dam leads to aggradation of the valley upstream, and dam failure leads to aggradation downstream.

-Construction engineers responsible for design of artificial dams and other structures in river valleys must take into account the potential of such events leading to abrupt changes in river's regimen.
+Construction engineers responsible for the design of artificial dams and other structures in river valleys must take into account the potential of such events leading to abrupt changes in river's regimen.

-Coping Method
+Coping method

-Different coping methods might be applied according to the geographical location, environment, water storage capacity, breaching impact, coping cost, engineering difficulties and urgency .etc.
+Different coping methods might be applied according to the geographical location, environment, water storage capacity, breaching impact, coping cost, engineering difficulties and urgency.